SomeoneElseSt/stiven.me/blog/posts/cities.md

 By our measure of success, it's clear why San Francisco would win.

-Its values and people are directly grounded to our measurement of winning, and despite some unfairness to this comparison (tourism or beauty focused cities generally don't choose to deprioritize risk-taking), it's clear that there is an undeniable intentionality in what makes a city — and by extension country — win.
+Its values and people are directly grounded to our measurement of winning, and despite some unfairness to this comparison (tourism or beauty focused cities generally don't choose to deprioritize risk-taking), it's clear that there is an undeniable intentionality in what makes a city — and by extension a country — win.

-Tokyo would not be beautiful without *Monozukuri* and Paris would not be frugal without *L'art de vivre*.
+Tokyo would not be beautiful if it's people didn't believe in *Monozukuri* and Paris would not be frugal if it's people didn't believe in *L'art de vivre*.

-These type of cultural roots will define the fate of cities over the long term as the world becomes more globalized and people can live where they feel to belong to the most.
+These kinds of cultural roots will define the fate of cities over the long term as the world becomes more globalized and people can live where they feel to belong to the most.
 When borders open, there will be many other San Franciscos of immigrants coming together for something they have in common related to a local circumstance or feature (except they probably won't be about technology).

 So, there is some direct benefit in aligning where you live with what you want to do.
 If one is an aggregation of the people around them, you probably don't want to live in Bogota (at least not right now) or Paris if you want to build the next billion dollar startup.
 This is not to say you can't do it, but if life is a game of odds, there are higher chances elsewhere ceteris paribus.